International Confederation of Associations for Pluralism in Economics (ICAPE)

 We welcome work from all strands of heterodox economic theory, including evolutionary, ecological, complexity, institutional, feminist, Austrian, Marxian, Sraffian, Post-Keynesian, behavioral/psychological, social, radical political economy, critical realism, agent-based modeling, and general heterodox.
 We are particularly interested in material from graduate students, sessions on pluralistic teaching, and material on the state of pluralism in economics.
 And, we are interested in research from any of the perspectives listed above.

 Anyone needing an early decision on their submission to secure travel funding should indicate the need for an early decision as part of their submission.
-Submissions will be accepted beginning June 12, 2017.
+Submissions will be evaluated for acceptance on a rolling basis.

 ICAPE member associations are encouraged to submit entire sessions or workshops.
 Current dues-paying ICAPE member associations include: AFEE, AFIT, ASE, IAFFE, and URPE.

-For individual papers, please include: Your name, your title and affiliation, an abstract of 300 words or less, 3 keywords, a short abstract of 50 words, and contact information (address, phone, email).
+For individual papers, please include your (1) name, (2) title, (3) affiliation, (4) abstract of up to 300 words or less, (5) three keywords, (6) short abstract of 40 words, and (7) contact information (address, phone, email).
 For full sessions consisting of papers, roundtables, workshops, and other formats, please include the above for each contribution, as well as a title for the session, the names of the chair and discussants (if any), and the name and contact information of the session organizer.

 All proposals should be submitted by email to Geoff.Schneider@Bucknell.edu as a Word or RTF document.
 Your email subject should be titled using the corresponding author’s last name, “ICAPE,” and a brief title in the subject line (e.g., “Schneider.ICAPE.Teaching Roundtable”).
 Please also title the Word or RTF document containing your submission in a similar fashion.